-A decade later, Coca-Cola endeared itself to parents across Ontario by distributing "The Game of Safety and Danger," a board game that taught children how to negotiate the perils of car traffic on their walk home from school.

-Clockwise from top left: Back in the day, marketers at Ogilvie's Breakfast Oats.
+A decade later, Coca-Cola endeared itself to parents across Ontario by distributing "The Game of Safety and Danger," a board game that taught children how top left: Back in the day, marketers at Ogilvie's Breakfast Oats.
 Coca-Cola and the Canadian Pacific Railway traded useful items (or "valuable encounters") for consumer attention, which The Hive's Simon Creet argues is not being done enough in today's consumer-chasing digital age.